Privacy notice for job applicants

 DMH Stallard LLP and DMH Stallard Service Company Limited may act as single or joint data controller(s) of the data we process about you.

-This privacy notice is issued on behalf of DMH Stallard LLP and DMH Stallard Service Company Limited so when we mention "we", "us" or "our" in this privacy notice, we are referring to the relevant entity responsible for processing your data.
+This Privacy Notice is issued on behalf of DMH Stallard LLP and DMH Stallard Service Company Limited so when we mention “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant entity responsible for processing your personal data.
 We may transfer your data between the entities where we are legally obliged to do so or where it is in our legitimate interests to do so.

-Further information about how we process personal data, please contact the firm’s Data Protection Officer (DPO), Tim Ashdown, on the following email address ‘dataprotection.officer@dmhstallard.com’.
+Further information about how we process personal data, please contact our Data Protection Officer (DPO) using the contact details below.

 The kind of information we hold about you

 We collect, hold and use different types of personal information about you.
-Personal information is information about an individual from which that person can be identified.
+Personal data is information about an individual from which that person can be identified.

-There are “special categories” of more sensitive personal information which require a higher level of protection.
-Details of the types of information classified as a special category of information are set out in our Data Protection and Compliance Policy, which you can obtain upon request to HR.
+There are “special categories” of more sensitive personal data which require a higher level of protection.
+Details of the types of information classified as special category data are set out in the Appendix below and our Data Protection and Compliance Policy, which you can obtain upon request to our HR team.

-Details of the exact types of personal information collected, stored and used are set out at the Appendix to this privacy notice.
+Details of the exact types of personal data collected, stored and used are set out at the Appendix to this Privacy Notice.

-If you fail to provide certain information when requested, we may not be able consider your application for employment, or we may be prevented from complying with our legal obligations (such as complying with the Equality Act 2010).
+If you fail to provide certain information when requested, we may not be able progress your application for employment.

-The reasons for us using your sensitive personal information are set out in the Appendix.
+The reasons for us using your special category data are set out in the Appendix.

-We do not need your consent to use sensitive personal information in accordance with our written policy to carry out our legal obligations or exercise specific rights in the field of employment law.
-In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
+We do not need your consent to use special category data in accordance with our written policy to carry out our legal obligations or exercise specific rights in the field of employment law.
+In limited circumstances, we may approach you for your written consent to allow us to process certain special category data.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
-You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us.

 Do we collect information about criminal convictions?